RESETHACKER-COMMUNITY/What-Is-RESETHACKER/Departments.md

-RESETHACKER community has started with an idea

-to promote IT sectors and provide cybersecurity knowledge to technical & non-technical people in India 🇮🇳.
+**RESETHACKER** community has started with an idea to promote IT sectors and provide cybersecurity knowledge to technical & non-technical people in India 🇮🇳.

 In 2 years, RESETHACKER has become one of a fastest-growing community of open knowledge.

 How did it happen?
-Over 70+ people have contributed and 40+ people are volunteering the RESETHACKER Community.
+Over 70+ people has contributed and 20+ people are volunteering the RESETHACKER Community.

 How **RESETHACKER Community** is separated from the Departments?